guan4015/Deep-Learning-Methods-in-Predicting-the-Movements-of-Stock-Prices./README.md

 ## Model Deployment

 In this part, we apply the structure proposed by [Yoon Kim](http://www.people.fas.harvard.edu/~yoonkim/data/sent-cnn.pdf).
-The model has only two layers, the convolutional layer which consist of 64 2$\times$100 filters.
+The model has only two layers, the convolutional layer which consist of 64 $2 \times 100$ filters.
 The current model is built upon Keras under the TensorFlow backend.
 The TensorFlow version will be posted later.

 '''
 CnnModel.py